Cheats121/enterprise-security-monitoring-lab/configs/active-directory/README.md

 ## Security Note

-Sensitive information such as credentials, API keys, and unnecessary internal network details has been removed or sanitized before publishing.
+Sensitive information such as credentials and API keys has been removed or sanitized before publishing.